Vedda: Language

 Malaya Rata was the historical center of the Vedda language, a Sinhala-based creole.

 The original language of the Veddas is the Vedda language, which today is used primarily by the interior Veddas of Dambana.
 Communities such as Coast Veddas and Anuradhapura Veddas, who do not identify themselves strictly as Veddas, also use Vedda language for communication during hunting and or for religious chants.
 When a systematic field study was conducted in 1959, it was determined that the language was confined to the older generation of Veddas from Dambana.
 In the 1990s, self-identifying Veddas knew few words and phrases in the Vedda language, but there were individuals who knew the language comprehensively.
 Initially, there was considerable debate among linguists as to whether Vedda is a dialect of Sinhala or an independent language.
 Later studies indicate that it diverged from its parent stock in the 10th century and became a Creole and a stable independent language by the 13th century, under the influence of Sinhala.

 The parent Vedda language(s) is of unknown genetic origins, while Sinhala is of the Indo-Aryan branch of Indo-European languages.
 Phonologically it is distinguished from Sinhala by the higher frequency of palatal sounds C and J. The effect is also heightened by the addition of inanimate suffixes.
-Vedda language word class is morphologically divided into nouns, verbs and variables with unique gender distinctions in animate nouns.
-Per its Creole tradition, it has reduced and simplified many forms of Sinhala such as second person pronouns and denotations of negative meanings.
+Vedda words are morphologically divided into nouns, verbs and variables with unique gender distinctions in animate nouns.
+During its development as a Creole language, it has reduced and simplified many forms of Sinhala such as second person pronouns and denotations of negative meanings.
 Instead of borrowing new words from Sinhala, Vedda created combinations of words from a limited lexical stock.
-Vedda also maintains many archaic Sinhala terms prior to the 10th to 12th centuries, as a relict of its close contact with Sinhala.
-Vedda also retains a number of unique words that cannot be derived from Sinhala.
-Likewise, Sinhala has also borrowed from the original Vedda language, words, and grammatical structures, differentiating it from its related Indo-Aryan languages.
-Vedda has exerted a substratum influence in the formation of Sinhala.
+Vedda also maintains many archaic terms from Old Sinhala, prior to the 10th to 12th centuries, as a relict of their close contacts.
+It also retains a number of unique words that cannot be derived from Sinhala.
+Likewise, Sinhala has also borrowed from the original Vedda language words, and grammatical structures, differentiating it from related Indo-Aryan languages.
+So Vedda has exerted a substratum influence in the formation of Sinhala.

-Veddas that have adopted Sinhala are found primarily in the southeastern part of the country, especially in the vicinity of Bintenne in Uva Province.
-There are also Veddas that have adopted Sinhala who live in Anuradhapura District in the North Central Province.
+Veddas that have adopted Sinhala are found primarily in the southeastern part of the country, especially in the vicinity of Bintenne in Uva Province and in Anuradhapura District in the North Central Province (Anuradhapura Veddas).

-Another group, often termed East Coast Veddas, is found in coastal areas of the Eastern Province, between Batticaloa and Trincomalee.
-These Veddas have adopted Tamil as their mother tongue.
+Another group, often termed East Coast Veddas, is found in coastal areas of the Eastern Province, between Batticaloa and Trincomalee, where they have adopted Tamil as their mother tongue.